Gaasll/swing1/README.md

 the listener's mood at any given time.
 To achieve this, the app uses two seperate API:s.
 Mainly, the Soundcloud API is used to search for- and playback music.
 The OpenWeather API is used to retrieve weather data.
-#SwingMood
-The SwingMood aims to create a tailored listening experience for the lazy or uninspired music listener.
-A simple scaled down interface, devoid of distractions lets the user input their current mood from a checkbox style list of hardcoded moods/feelings/emotions.
-This data – along with the current weather where the user is situated – is used to generate a custom playlist perfectly suited for the listener's mood at any given time.
-To achieve this, the app uses two seperate API:s.
-Mainly, the Spotify API is used to search for- and playback music.
-The OpenWeather API is used to retrieve weather data.

 <table style="width:100%; border: 0;">
   <tr>